 On March 7, 2013, the Violence Against Women Reauthorization Act of 2013 (VAWA) (Public Law 113-4) was signed into law.
 VAWA includes amendments to the Clery Act.
-These changes require institutions to disclose statistics, policies, and programs related to sexual assault, domestic violence, dating violence, and stalking, among other changes.
+These changes require institutions to disclose statistics, policies, and programs related to dating violence, domestic violence, sexual assault, and stalking, among other changes.